TanUjNimkar/devsecops-gitops-eks-platform/README.md

 - Trivy
 - OWASP Dependency Check
 - ArgoCD
+- AWS EKS
 - Kubernetes
-- AWS EKS
 - Prometheus
 - Grafana
 - Redis

 ---

-⭐ If you found this project useful, consider giving it a star.
+⭐ If you found this project useful, consider giving it a Star.